kulisu/metasploit-pro-trial-grabber/README.md

 ### Output

+    [+] defining the pre-required constants ..
+DONE !
     [+] loading the 3rd-party libraries ..
 DONE !
     [+] creating all classes' instance ..
 DONE !
-    [+] checking all mail domains are valid or not ..
+    [+] checking all mail domains from provider: Spambog are valid or not ..
       [-] parsing all the available domains from response ..
 DONE !
-        [*] parsing the name info from response ..
+        [*] parsing the profile fields from response ..
 DONE !
         [*] parsing the additional info from response ..
 DONE !
       [-] extracting from all the available domains ..
-        [*] checking the mail address: stagazen@armyspy.com is valid or not ..
-ILLEGAL !
-        [*] checking the mail address: stagazen@cuvox.de is valid or not ..
-ILLEGAL !
-        [*] checking the mail address: stagazen@dayrep.com is valid or not ..
-ILLEGAL !
-        [*] checking the mail address: stagazen@einrot.com is valid or not ..
+        [*] checking the mail address: habing@spambog.com is valid or not ..
+ILLEGAL [*] checking the mail address: habing@spambog.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@discardmail.com is valid or not ..
+ILLEGAL [*] checking the mail address: habing@discardmail.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@spambog.ru is valid or not ..
+ILLEGAL [*] checking the mail address: habing@0815.ru is valid or not ..
+ILLEGAL [*] checking the mail address: habing@s0ny.net is valid or not ..
+ILLEGAL [*] checking the mail address: habing@hulapla.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@bund.us is valid or not ..
 VALID !
-        [*] checking the mail address: stagazen@fleckens.hu is valid or not ..
+        [*] checking the mail address: habing@teewars.org is valid or not ..
+ILLEGAL [*] checking the mail address: habing@brennendesreich.de is valid or not ..
 VALID !
-        [*] checking the mail address: stagazen@gustr.com is valid or not ..
+        [*] checking the mail address: habing@ama-trans.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@ama-trade.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@malahov.de is valid or not ..
+ILLEGAL [*] checking the mail address: habing@e-postkasten.eu is valid or not ..
 VALID !
+        [*] checking the mail address: habing@lags.us is valid or not ..
+VALID !
-        [*] checking the mail address: stagazen@jourrapide.com is valid or not ..
-ILLEGAL !
+        [*] checking the mail address: habing@6ip.us is valid or not ..
+VALID !
-        [*] checking the mail address: stagazen@rhyta.com is valid or not ..
-ILLEGAL !
+        [*] checking the mail address: habing@e-postkasten.info is valid or not ..
+VALID !
-        [*] checking the mail address: stagazen@superrito.com is valid or not ..
-ILLEGAL !
+        [*] checking the mail address: habing@e-postkasten.de is valid or not ..
+VALID !
-        [*] checking the mail address: stagazen@teleworm.us is valid or not ..
-ILLEGAL !
+        [*] checking the mail address: habing@e-postkasten.com is valid or not ..
+VALID !
       [-] ALL DONE !
     [+] ALL DONE !
     [+] choosing a valid domain and generating an email address ..
 DONE !